ucsd-dsc-arts/dsc160-midterm-group12/README.md

 **Time Analysis**

 To analyze Monet's work over time, we wanted to plot Monet's figures.
 After collecting all of his paintings as thumbnails, we categorized them into decades for easier analysis of his work through time.
 We created several graphs including the mean hue, mean value, and mean saturation.
 Each of these were plotted against the decade in which the painting was created.
-This made for simply visualizations to compare Monet's paintings through time.
+This made for simple visualizations to compare Monet's paintings through time.

 **Model Building**